 - Online instruction: asynchronous instructor-student interactions using digital technology, with students able to interact with each other and the instructor at flexible hours.
 (850 sections)

-UNO plans to offer each course with options.
-If at any point accommodations need to be made for students, faculty, or support staff, based on health concerns, students should work with their college to make the appropriate adjustments.
+If at any point accommodations need to be made for students, faculty, or support staff, based on health concerns, students should work with their College to make the appropriate adjustments.

 If a student does not have internet connectivity at their primary residence, they are encouraged to work with their academic advisor to determine the best course schedule for them in the fall.